HL7/fhir-ig-publisher/README.md

 == Maintenance

-This project is maintained by Grahame Grieve and Lord Mckenzie on behalf of the FHIR community.
+This project is maintained by Grahame Grieve and Lloyd Mckenzie on behalf of the FHIR community.